jackfranklin/jackfranklindotcodotuk/speaking.md

 ## Upcoming

+### Future of Web Design: Better JavaScripting - May 13th, 14th and 15th
+At [The Future of Web Design Conference](http://port80events.co.uk/) in London I am speaking again on JavaScript, looking at the new tools, techiques and approaches to speed up a developer's workflow, along with some of the pitfalls and caveats.

+### Port80: Tools for Better JavaScripting - May 10th
+I am speaking at [Port80](http://port80events.co.uk/) in Newport, Wales on May 10th.
+I'm going to be talking about better JavaScript and this new wave of "web apps", and the tools we can use to improve our day to day development

+## 2013 Speaking

 ### Modern Tooling on the Command Line Workshop
-On the evening of March 6th, 2013, I am running a workshop on useful command line tools that exist for JS development.
-These include Yeoman, Grunt, serve, nodefetch, Bower, Mocha and more.
-[Tickets are available](http://ldnjsnightclass-toolingcli.eventbrite.com/) and cost &pound;40.
+On the evening of March 6th, 2013, I ran a workshop on useful command line tools that exist for JS development.

 ### Building CLI Tools with JavaScript
-On the evening of March 27th, 2013, I am running a workshop on building your own command line tools with JavaScript, node and npm.
-[Tickets are available](http://ldnjsnightclass-buildingcli.eventbrite.com/) and cost &pound;40.
+On the evening of March 27th, 2013, I ran a workshop on building your own command line tools with JavaScript, node and npm.

-## 2013 Speaking

 ### TakeOff Conf: RequireJS - January
 A 30 minute talk at Take Off Conference in Lille, France on RequireJS.
 [Slides](https://speakerdeck.com/jackfranklin/requirejs-take-off-conf) || [Blog Post](http://javascriptplayground.com/blog/2013/01/talking-requirejs-at-takeoff-conf)